giorgoslampr812/MDT_tracking/README.md

 hits_with_radius.csv - Identical to hits.csv just containing drift_radius column.

-fitted_tracks_hits.csv - Output of fa_loop.py containing the 3 hits that form the track and some auxillary information about the track like id etc.
+tracked_out.csv - Output of muon_tracker_fixed.cpp containing the 6 hits that form the track and some auxillary information about the track like id etc.

-fitted_tracks_summary.csv - Output of fa_loop.py containing the tracks and some auxillary information id, chi2ndf etc.

-matched_track_pairs.csv - Output of mat_tr.py just showing which track_ids form a single track.

-grouped_track_hits_long.csv - Output of group_hits.py which contains the information of the 6 hits that form a track.